 These peaches were found pretty widespread in an 8-year-old Cary Mac orchard in GA in 2010.

 This Red Suture disease was caused by an accidental 2,4-D herbicide application, which reddened the suture area early and produces a bulge at the suture.
-Damage was also noticable on the non-suture part of the fruit and on leaves.
+Damage was also noticeable on the non-suture part of the fruit and on leaves.
 Similar symptoms at the suture end can be induced by a leaf hopper-vectored phytoplasma, but infected trees might be more likely to be found near the boundary/hedge row.

 In 2011 the same symptoms were found on 5% of the fruit in two blocks of Contenders in Anderson county SC.
 Trees from the two blocks were of different age and from different nurseries.
 Grower applied 2,4-D during dormancy in February.
 We believe that the volatile 2,4-D drifted to the buds and precipitated in high enough concentrations to cause this damage.
 This herbicide has growth regulator effects.